Breast Engorgement: What it Is, its Symptoms, Treatment, and More

 Take an over-the-counter pain medication, like ibuprofen, if you need it, but consult your healthcare provider if you’re unsure

 You can try a popular home remedy—placing a refrigerated, clean cabbage leaf directly on the breast, so it's held in place by a bra.
-The coolness combined with the shape of the cabbage leaf, which fits the shape of breast, may help with the swelling, but this is a home remedy that may not work for all women.
+The coolness combined with the shape of the cabbage leaf, which fits the shape of the breast, may help with the swelling, but this is a home remedy that may not work for all women.

 The Bottom Line

-Breast engorgement can be uncomfortable, but it’s not something to worry about.
-It can be easily treated either by feeding your baby regularly or with cool compresses until the swelling goes down.
 However, sometimes a blocked milk duct or mastitis can feel like breast engorgement, so if you’re in doubt, consult your healthcare provider, especially if you notice any flu-like symptoms or your breasts are hot to the touch.
-The good news is that the uncomfortable swelling most likely will go down, either with regular feedings or just with time.
-Soon your breasts will feel less heavy and achy, and you’ll have more energy to focus on your little one.

-How We Wrote This Article The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
+How We Wrote This Article The information in this article is based on expert advice from trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.

 Join a World of Support